Steven Wright (baseball)

-Steven Richard Wright (born August 30, 1984) is an American professional baseball pitcher who is a free agent.
-Wright has played in Major League Baseball (MLB) for the Boston Red Sox, having made his MLB debut in 2013; he was an All-Star in 2016.
+Steven Richard Wright (born August 30, 1984) is an American former professional baseball pitcher.
+Wright played in Major League Baseball (MLB) for the Boston Red Sox, having made his MLB debut in 2013; he was an All-Star in 2016, and played for the team through 2019.
 He is known for his knuckleball pitch.

-Wright received two World Series rings in 2013 and 2018 as a member of the Red Sox for being on the active roster, but did not play in the playoffs.
+Wright received two World Series rings as a member of the Red Sox, having been a member of the 2013 and 2018 championship teams, although he did not appear in the postseason in either year.

 Amateur baseball career

 Born in Torrance, California, Wright attended Valley View High School in Moreno Valley, California and the University of Hawaii.
 While at Hawaii, Wright was named a second-team All-American as a junior in 2006.
 He had an 11–2 record with a 2.30 ERA in 110 innings.
 In 2005, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League, where he was named a league all-star and helped Orleans to the 2005 league championship.